Indebted to your indulgence: Macartney to Dundas, 1795

 10. But where does South Africa figure here, and also what of whiteness?

 12. And whiteness?
 This is implicit, because the letter is concerned with the world of careers, hierarchy and patronage within a small elite from northern Europe.
-Those concerned as letter-writers and recipients of letters were white and British; they were also all three of Irish and Scottish extraction, although in a context in which hierarchy and class out-trumped white ethnicities for the practical purposes in hand of getting jobs done.
+Those concerned as the letter-writers and recipients here were white and British; they were also all three of Irish and Scottish extraction, although in a context in which hierarchy and class out-trumped white ethnicities for the practical purposes in hand of getting jobs done.
 They were also of course all male.
 This was a resolutely masculine world of patronage, power and performance on a public stage.
 Macartney’s letter is, in a nutshell, a moment in the process of men reproducing themselves without women ostensibly being involved (although in fact, away from the public stage, Lady Anne Barnard had been directly instrumental in Dundas appointing Andrew Barnard).
 The traces remain, and how familiar these are, these masculine figurational workings.

 14. So here the trace is, the very specific trace that is Macartney’s 1795 letter to Dundas.
 It rests upon a division of labour involving superiors and underlings, including those who wrote and those who signed, those who importuned and those who were fawned upon.
 It is an exercise in social hierarchy and obligatedness.
 It is intended as a demonstration of meticulous good breeding.
 It is one of the gathering signs of the coming of imperialism.
 It is a harbinger of whiteness.
 It encapsulates male socio-political reproduction.